AdonisEnProvence/Turing/README.md

 > A Turing machine is a mathematical model of computation describing an abstract machine that manipulates symbols on a strip of tape according to a table of rules.
 Despite the model's simplicity, it is capable of implementing any computer algorithm.
 [Wikipedia](https://en.wikipedia.org/wiki/Turing_machine)

-We then have a tape, where is injected the machine input.
+We then have a tape, where the machine input is injected.
-A head that will read every tape element interpreting them base the defined machine configuration.
+A head reads every tape element, interpreting them based on machine configuration.

 ## The visualizer